growr-xyz/growr-documentation/introduction/6-Protocol-Processes.md

 ![Growr Custodial model](../images/growr-custodial.png)

 ## Non-Custodial Model
 The non-custodial model allows full decentralization of the protocol.
-Borrowers access the protol using a dApp having their wallet connected and all translactions are executed on-chain.
+Borrowers access the protocol using a dApp having their wallet connected and all transactions are executed on-chain.

 ![Growr Non-Custodial model](../images/growr-non-custodial.png)